 As part of each Fall LLC Course, there will be a "Scholastic Assistant" or "SA."
-The SA is a successful continuing USD student who services as a liaison between the students and the professor, mentor to new students, and general resource for USD.
+The SA is a successful continuing student who services as a liaison between the students and the professor, mentor to new students, and a general resource.
 SAs also plan and implement activities outside of class to assist students with the transition to college.

 You Succeed @ USD Video Series

 The You Succeed @ USD video series is designed specifically to help students reach their academic potential.
 Each brief video consists of tips and recommendations from highly successful USD students who have excelled in and outside the classroom.
 Video topics cover important issues that new students are likely to encounter including time management, study strategies, test preparation and overcoming setbacks.